 - Intellectual developmental disabilities - Children who have been diagnosed as such by a neurologist or doctor specializing in child development.

-- A child with a developmental delay, receiving Disabled Child Benefit recipients, or those eligible to receive the benefit who do not for various reasons (such as living in an institution or receiving another benefit, such as a Mobility Benefit).
+- A child with a developmental delay, receiving Disabled Child Benefit recipients, or those eligible to receive the benefit but do not for various reasons (such as living in an institution or receiving another benefit, such as a Mobility Benefit).

 Adults over the age of 18